FeruzaShokirjonovna/tax-calculator/README.md

 ![Google Sheet](assets/images/google_sheets.png)
 </details><br/>

-The worksheet holds 11 columns with information such as: *name*, *full name*, *tax class*, *yearly income*, *kindergeld(Childcare benefits)*, *elterngeld(parental benefits)*, *pension tax*, *health insurace tax*, *car insurace tax* that is being controlled from the application via Python.
+The worksheet holds 11 columns with information such as: *name*, *full name*, *tax class*, *yearly income*, *kindergeld(Childcare benefits)*, *elterngeld(parental benefits)*, *pension tax*, *health insurace tax*, *car insurace tax*, *tax id* and *year* that is being controlled from the application via Python.

 [Back to top](<#table-of-content>)

 ## Design Choices

  ### Color Scheme
 'Wunder eTax' is a terminal based application which means that there aren't that many visual design choices.
-I have used black and white colors.
+I have used black and white colors to keep it simple and easy to read.

  ### Typography
 No specific typography is being used in the application.
 The font is just the standard font that is being used in the terminal.